(one synonym : Pielus erythrinus Walker, 1865)

 (Photo: courtesy of Ken Harris in Morwell Park, Victoria)

-This species has a beautiful adult form, with mustard forewings and body, and red hind wings, although the coloration of the wings varies between individuals.
-Some individuals also have a pair of fragmented silver flashes across each forewing.
+This species has a beautiful adult form, with mustard forewings and head and thorax, and red or purple abdomen and hindwings, although the coloration of the wings varies between individuals.
+The males also have a pair of fragmented silver flashes across each forewing.
 The moths have unipectinate antennae.

 The moths have a wingspan of from 10 to 12 cms.
 The adults are on the wing in February, March and April.